Overview

 In the event that the net asset value of your margin account falls below a certain level, due to either a

-decline in value, withdrawals, or a combination thereof, you could lose some or all of the collateral you
+decline in value, withdrawals, or a combination thereof, you could lose some or all of the collateral you have

-result in significant losses to you.
+losses to you.

 While leverage may present opportunities for increasing your total return, it has the effect of potentially